 Sometimes called Peacock Goby, the Peacock Gudgeon does not actually belong to the Goby family; instead, it’s a member of the Eleotriafe family and the only species in the genus Tateurndina.

 Though they originate in Oceania, most Peacock Gudgeons sold for home aquariums are bred in captivity.
 Easy to care for, Peacock Gudgeons are an excellent choice for novice hobbyists, and interesting enough to pique the attention of even the most seasoned aquarist.

-The hobbyist will need to pay a little more attention to care when it comes to breeding these vibrant beauties, and, as with all aquarium habitants, providing high-quality nutrition and pristine tank conditions.
+The hobbyist will need to pay a little more attention to care when it comes to breeding these vibrant beauties, and, as with all aquarium habitats, providing high-quality nutrition and pristine tank conditions.

 Peacock Gudgeons will appreciate a lush and decorated environment and excellent filtration.